cncf/toc/sigs/sig-serverless.md

   management of their applications on those platforms
 * workload interoperability - e.g. portability of functions,
   interaction with hosting environment/runtime
-* interoperability and connectivity with backend services used by worloads
+* interoperability and connectivity with backend services used by workloads

 ## Areas Considered Out Of Scope